antonioferreiraSA/Full-stack-react-qraphql/README.md

 it will automatically open http://localhost:3000/

-Dont worry if you only see a pciture with a error under it saying (Somthing went wrong ) this is becasue we need to startup the backend grapql server.
+Don't worry if you only see a picture with a error under it saying (Something went wrong ) this is because we need to startup the backend graphql server.

 # Start backend Graphql server